 Researchers at Recombinetics Will Use Advanced Breeding Techniques to Eliminate Need for Surgical Castration

-“This project shows potential to transform the swine industry using innovative approaches to animal breeding,” said Sally Rockey, Executive Director of the Foundation for Food and Agriculture Research.
-“The Foundation for Food and Agriculture Research is pleased to support this step towards creating a more sustainable livestock industry that improves both animal well-being and productivity.”
+“This project shows potential to transform the swine industry using innovative approaches to animal breeding,” said Dr. Sally Rockey, Executive Director of the Foundation for Food & Agriculture Research.
+“The Foundation for Food & Agriculture Research is pleased to support this step towards creating a more sustainable livestock industry that improves both animal well-being and productivity.”

 The project team will use a genome editing methodology to breed swine that will remain in a pre-pubertal state, thus eliminating the need for surgical castration.
 This state will be reversible and sexual maturation can be reactivated if needed.
 The research team will investigate feed efficiency, meat quality and best practices for recovery of puberty and fertility.